-PocketETL is an extendable Java library for batched ETL using Java scripting.
-This is another hands-on open source ETL that was designed for programmers.
+PocketETL is an extendable Java library for batched ETL using Java.
+This is another hands-on open source ETL tool that was designed for programmers.
 To make your data pipeline faster, it processes large batches in parallel instead of in series.
 With PocketETL, you can customize streams and split and reuse EtlStream objects as components in other streams.
 PocketETL can speed up the time it takes to call external APIs, and it merges multiple EtlStreams into a single loader.
 If the output is more than 128 MiB, the S3FastLoader splits it into part files.

 If you need an ETL tool that saves time, PocketETL might be a good choice.
 It comes with a host of publicly available adapters that include extractors, transformers and loaders.
 So, you can get your ETL work started right away with just a bit of coding.
 PocketETL’s user documentation isn’t extensive, but it has an issue support page.

 Java ETL from a GitHub contributor

-If you’re curious to see what some other open source ETLs can do, and you’re comfortable with figuring things out on your own, you might try this Java-based ETL—with only light documentation.
-Even more ETLs are in progress on GitHub, so check back later to see what’s new.
+If you’re curious to see what some other open source ETLs can do, and you’re comfortable with figuring things out on your own, you might try this Java-based ETL tool—with only light documentation.
+Even more ETL tools are in progress on GitHub, so check back later to see what’s new.

-GETL’s documentation is limited, but if you’re OK with that, it might be a good ETL to try.
+GETL’s documentation is limited, but if you’re OK with that, it might be a good tool to try.

 Best Paid Java ETLs

 Panoply is a great all-in-one data platform that covers data warehouse automation and ETL for over 100 data sources .
 Examples are Amazon S3, Google Analytics and MySQL.
 It’s the only cloud service that combines an ETL with a data warehouse.
 Panoply builds and manages cloud data warehouses for you.
 It saves time and effort because you don’t have to wait for transformations to complete before you load your data.
 And you won’t need to set up a separate destination to store the data you pull with Panoply’s ETL.